ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Generally, fine particles are bad for the lungs especially if they don’t get filtered properly by the cilia in our nose and windpipe.
 Tiny hairs inside our nostrils up to our trachea filter the air that we breathe and trap tiny particles such as dust from vehicle exhaust, pollen, and in this case, chalk.

-So, you smear chalk in your hands and clap to even them out for better grip.
-Where do those micro particles go?
-Aside from dusting the place, they get inhaled.
-Chalk also builds up in curtains, nooks, and crannies, making the air quality poor.
-Of course if you get to inhale it infrequently and in short amounts of time, it would not be much of a problem.
+Chalk also builds up in nooks, and crannies, making the air quality poor.
+If you inhale it infrequently and in short amounts, it would not be much of a problem.
 But if done frequently, it does become a problem.

 People sweat in the gym, not to mention coughing and sneezing.
 After taking samples of the air in gyms, research also found that bacteria like Salmonella (Salmonella cholereasuis), Staph (Staphylococcus aureus), E-Coli (Escherichia coli) and Candida (Candida albicans) thrive on shared gym chalk containers.